MolimoWang/EventManagementSystem/01-requirements/UseCase/AllObjects/03-view_event_details.md

-# View Event Details Use Case
+# Use Case: View Event Details

 ## Description
 This use case allows an administrator, organizer or user to view detailed information about a specific event in the event management system.